alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 caused by the upgrade if everything went as expected.
 Some exceptions may occur in case you have an advanced OpenCms installation with many customized classes.

-The update wizard will also do a full rebuild of all your search indexes, and purge the JSP repository.
+The update wizard will also do a full rebuild of all your search indices, and purge the JSP repository.

 The wizard will finish similar to the setup wizard.
 After the final confirmation,